DanielKoehler/iSee/README.md

 TODO
 ==========================
 Even though the hack day has finished, software development never does!
-We are keen to improve this application, as soon as we get our hands on an ipad.
+We are keen to improve this application.

 - [Investigate adding eye corners tracking](https://github.com/DanielKoehler/iSee/issues/3)
 - [Landscape Mode Tracking](https://github.com/DanielKoehler/iSee/issues/2)

+This is an ongoing project for us, we have been kindly given a new iPad to continue improving the application.

 Contributors
 ==========================